Best B Vitamins For Brain Health: Supporting Your Cognitive Resilience

 Mood RegulationMay contribute to depression and other mood disorders due to decreased serotonin levels.Supplements can improve mood by increasing the available serotonin in the brain.

-Neural Tube Defects (in unborn babies)Can cause severe birth defects in the baby’s brain and spine.Taking supplements before pregnancy can help prevent neural tube defects during early development.
+Neural Tube Defects (in unborn babies)Can cause severe birth defects in the baby’s brain and spine.Taking supplements before can help prevent neural tube defects during early development.

 Homocysteine LevelsHigh levels are associated with an increased risk of dementia.Regular supplementation can help keep homocysteine levels under control for better neuronal health.